Unlocking the Secret: How Neurotoxin Targets Facial Muscles

 Glabella: The area between the eyebrows where the corrugator supercilii and procerus muscles cause vertical and horizontal lines.

-These areas are prime targets for Botox because they are dynamic—meaning they wrinkle when muscles contract with expressions.
+These areas are prime targets for Neurotoxin because they are dynamic—meaning they wrinkle when muscles contract with expressions.

-While our focus is on the upper face, it's worth noting that Botox is also used in the masseter muscle for jaw slimming and treating teeth grinding.
-The cost of masseter Botox can vary based on several factors:
+While our focus is on the upper face, it's worth noting that Neurotoxin is also used in the masseter muscle for jaw slimming and treating teeth grinding.
+The cost of masseter Neurotoxin can vary based on several factors:

-Dosage Required: The masseter muscle is larger and may require more units of Botox compared to facial areas, leading to higher costs.
+Dosage Required: The masseter muscle is larger and may require more units of Neurotoxin compared to facial areas, leading to higher costs.

 Clinic Location: Prices can differ based on the geographical location and the clinic's reputation.